The 9 Best House Buying Apps for 2026

 Available at the App Store and Google Play

-Redfin leverages modern technology to keep their costs low.
-This allows them to offer lower agent commission rates than a standard real estate agency, making it a great choice when you want to make the most of your money.
-They pull their listings from local multiple listing services but Redfin agents’ listings come up first in relevant searches.
+Redfin leverages modern technology to keep its costs low.
+The company then offers lower agent commission rates than a standard real estate agency, making it a great choice when you want to make the most of your money.
+They pull their listings from local MLS, but Redfin agents’ listings come up first in relevant searches.

-• Big savings: When you buy with a Redfin Agent, you’ll get part of their commission — on average $7,000 — applied to your closing costs.
-If your refund exceeds your closing costs, you’ll get a check for the difference.
+- Big savings: When you buy with a Redfin Agent, you’ll get part of their commission.
+On average, you get $7,000 applied to your closing costs.
+If your refund exceeds your closing costs, you’ll receive a check for the difference.
 That means more money in your pocket for new light fixtures or cans of paint.

-• Fresh listings: Expect new listing updates every five minutes – there’s always something new to check out!
-In addition to homes listed on local MLSs, Redfin displays foreclosed properties, for sale by owner properties, and records of past sales.
+- Fresh listings: Expect new listing updates every five minutes on the platform.
+In addition to homes listed on local MLSs, Redfin displays foreclosed properties, For-Sale-By-Owner (FSBO) properties, and records of past sales.
 The Redfin Estimate (the market value of a particular home) is updated every day for homes that are on the market and once weekly for those that are not.

 Includes rentals: Yes